 Next up is to raise the front-end of the Hummer up by tightening the bolt on the torsion bars underneath.
-The best part is that this costs nothing to do, however the Hummer will need an alignment to correct the steering geometry.
+The best part is that this costs nothing to do, however, the Hummer will need an alignment to correct the steering geometry.
 Some companies like to offer “torsion keys” when cranking on the torsion bars, but these things are the same as buying snake oil.
-Once I raised the H3 to desired height, I was surprised with the ride quality seemingly improving.
+Once I raised the H3 to the desired height, I was surprised with the ride quality seemingly improving.
 I think this is because the front bump stops no longer rest on the control arms and allow for more up travel.
-This has me thinking that GM intend for this adjustment to happen.
+This has me thinking that GM intends for this adjustment to happen.

-With all work done to my Hummer I was able to get up to 13 inches of ground clearance, which is 2 and 1/2 inches over factory.
-I didn’t take any measurements when I had my General Grabber tires put on, but I did take measurement when I put the lift on.
-My front fenders where 38 inches off the ground directly above my tire, and afterwards I had 39 1/2 inches.
+With all work done to my Hummer, I was able to get up to 13 inches of ground clearance, which is 2 and 1/2 inches over the factory.
+I didn’t take any measurements when I had my General Grabber tires put on, but I did take a measurement when I put the lift on.
+My front fenders where 38 inches off the ground directly above my tire, and afterward I had 39 1/2 inches.
 The extended shackles took me from 40 inches up to a total of 41 1/4 inches.
 The front bumper came up to 20 1/4 inches and when matched with the 315/75r16 tire, the approach angle improved greatly.

 The difference of 13 inches over 10 1/2 is very noticeable driving off-road, and considering the price… it is worth the trouble.
-I would like to get the ground clearance up around 15 to 17 inches, but it will require more work because I believe the Hummer shouldn’t sit any higher.
+I would like to get the ground clearance up around 15 to 17 inches, but it will require more work because I believe the Hummer shouldn’t sit too much higher.